 There was a story told of the stealing of the records from the courthouse, by LaMoure men, in the dead of the night, taking them back to LaMoure and then having to return them to Grand Rapids until a court hearing was held.
 In the end, the records were returned to LaMoure.
 Thus ended a colorful episode in county history.
 (A detailed account of the incident is given in “In the Valley of the Jim,” by Laura B. Sanderson found in the LaMoure History Book.)

 In 1910, the county offices moved into the courthouse that we still use today.
 Architects, Buechner and Orth from St. Paul, MN, drew up the plans and specifications and R.K.
 Hafsos from Aberdeen, SD, did the building for $100,000.
 The architects firm designed 19 courthouses in WI, MN, SD, & ND between 1904 and 1919, in the Beaux Arts Neo-Classical design.
 On November 25, 1980, all 13 of their courthouses in ND were named to the National Register of Historical Places.

 The city of LaMoure is proud of this stately landmark that dominates the beautiful view of the valley as one approaches from the north, east, south, or west.

 LaMoure County Memorial Park

 Located 5 miles north of Grand Rapids, nestled in the James River Valley, you will find the LaMoure County Memorial Park.
-The Park features many attractions, including being the home of the LaMoure County Summer Musical Theater.
-In addition, you can enjoy the county museum, camping and picnicing facilities, playground area, tennis courts, and ball diamonds.
+In addition, you can enjoy the county museum, camping and picnic facilities, playground area, tennis courts, and ball diamonds.
 Neighboring the park you will find one of the best 9-hole golf courses in the area.
-The park is open May 15 – September 15 with gates open from 7:00AM-10:00PM (or 1 hour after the Summer Musical theater performance)
+The park is open May 15 – September 15 with gates open from 7:00AM-10:00PM.